Albanians

 - Education And Learning Styles

-- Education is highly valued, with a focus on rote learning and memorization.
-There is a growing emphasis on critical thinking and modern teaching methods.
+- Education is highly valued with increasing emphasis on higher education.
+There is a focus on rote learning but a growing trend towards critical thinking.

 - Learning Styles